 What the court of appeal decided

 The question of status, and in particular the right of substitution, was then put before the COA.
 The decisions of the ET and EAT were both upheld by this court.
-They found that there was an obligation of personal performance.
+They found that there was an obligation to personal performance.
 This was due to the nature and extent of the practice of permitting substitution in operation here.

 The appeal was dismissed.